 Thanks for your comments.

 Reviewer: 6 Comments to the Author The uncorrect visualization of Figure 3b is still on the paper.
 See previous comment: Figure 3b – Unit of Printing speed (Young Modulus) is not completely visible in the graph.
+We apologize for our mistake.
+We have changed in the last version, but an error from our side did not include the figure.
+We change the figure and made the necessary to better display the units and readability.

 The important info about the recycling process (even if the authors wrote " Normally, the mechanical recycling process is used to create this type of recycled bend filaments.) is still missing.
 It's better to add it!

 We agree that despite not having the details of the recycling process we can make a general comment on that as suggested.
 We are including a comment like that based on a new reference (Park and Fu, 2021).
 Moreover, we have included the filament manufacturers.
 Associate Editor's Comments to the Author: Associate Editor Comments to the Author: Associate Editor Comments 1.
 In the abstract you wrote, “The results showed that recycled PLA may be used thanks to the similar resistance, even though this is slightly lower than that of the virgin material”.
 Please revise and correct the word resistance cannot be correct, be specific about the mechanical property you are referring to.
 This mistakes occurs throughout the paper.